Evolving Multi-Channel Confidence-Aware Activation Functions for Missing Data with Channel Propagation: Experiments, Results, and Discussion

 \section{Experiments, Results, and Discussion}

-We present, in turn, our experimental setup, results on datasets with inherently missing data, results on datasets that are inherently complete but from which we synthetically remove data to rigorously study various kinds of missing data, results on an ablation study to demonstrate the contribution of each component of our proposed system, and an analysis of the evolved activation functions.
+We present our experimental setup, results on datasets with naturally missing data, results on datasets that are originally complete but from which we synthetically remove data to carefully study various kinds of missing data, results of an ablation study to demonstrate the contribution of each component of our proposed method, and an analysis of the evolved activation functions.